Meet Our Staff

 We were delighted to welcome Brandi Johnson to our staff in 2018.
 Moving to St. Mary’s county motivated Brandi to apply to Creative Beginnings after having taught in her home county of Calvert for five years.
 Her former employer said the Brandi was a loyal and hard worker as well as a fabulous teacher, and we all agree.
 A wife and mother of four, Brandi is a vivacious young woman who loves spending time with her family.
 Going to the beach, family picnics and cookouts are her favorite spare time activities.
 Her enthusiasm for teaching, as well as her knowledge of early childhood education, make her a welcome addition to our staff.

-Rekeyiah Harrison joined our staff immediately after graduating from Leonardtown High School in 2011.
+Rekeyiah Harrison joined our staff immediately after graduating from Leonardtown High School, in 2011.
 At Creative Beginnings, she quickly became a most valued teacher’s aide.
-Although busy with a child of her own, Keyiah has worked hard to complete her required college classes and we were thrilled when she completed the requirements to become senior staff.
-Keyiah’s quiet demeanor and gentle manner is a perfect fit for our infants, toddlers and twos.
+Although busy with children of her own, Keyiah worked hard to complete her required college classes, and we were thrilled when she completed the requirements to become a teacher.
+Keyiah’s quiet demeanor and gentle manner is makes her a favorite with children, parents, and coworkers.